-Copsey Murray Chartered Accountants, Charter House, 5 Pembroke Row, Dublin 2, D02 FW61 (‘Copsey Murray’, ‘we’, ‘us’ ‘our’) is a firm of Chartered Accountants and Statutory Auditors providing a wide range of consultancy and compliance services to individuals and businesses.
+Copsey Murray Accountants and Business Advisors, Charter House, 5 Pembroke Row, Dublin 2, D02 FW61 (‘Copsey Murray’, ‘we’, ‘us’ ‘our’) is a firm Accountants and Statutory Auditors providing a wide range of consultancy and compliance services to individuals and businesses.

 We are a team of experienced professionals that pride ourselves on our reputation and on working closely with our clients to help them achieve their aspirations.
 We keep abreast of ongoing changes in legislation and the regulatory environment and communicate these matters to our clients while providing timely and cost effective solutions to matters relevant to them.
 We share our experiences across the firm and our client base to bring our expertise to you and/or your business.